-Increasing the size of the EEC Group A category would still result in Group A being fully subscribed and thus not allowing submission of DG project applications to the EEC category for Group A.342 Many small and new Approved Vendors focus on small DG projects when first entering the solar market because those projects are more manageable and require less upfront capital.
-With the capacity fully allocated for Group A in the EEC category, any EECs that had been planning to submit DG projects this year would be unable to do so.
-This EEC Group A block closure would foreclose the ability to apply for advanced capital, a feature unique to the EEC category and "designed to overcome barriers in access to capital faced by equity eligible contractors."
+Increasing the size of the EEC Group A category would still result in Group A being fully subscribed and thus not allowing submission of DG project applications to the EEC category for Group A.346 Many small and new Approved Vendors focus on small DG projects when first entering the solar market because those projects are more manageable and require less upfront capital.
+With the capacity fully allocated for Group A in the EEC category, any EECs that had been planning to submit DG projects this year would be unable to participate in the category.
+This EEC Group A block closure would foreclose the ability to apply for advanced capital, a feature unique to the EEC category and "designed to overcome barriers in access to capital faced by equity eligible contractors."347

-To mitigate this result, the IPA proposes to permit EECs that submit project applications into the Small DG and Large DG categories during the 2022-2023 program year to apply for an advance of capital, as they would have been able to do if applying through the EEC category.
-Since Group B still has open capacity, this would only be available for Group B projects if the EEC Group B capacity fills before the end of the program year.
-Those EECs would need to comply with all the requirements laid out in Section 7.4.6.1 of the 2022 Long-Term Plan pertaining to requests for advanced capital, including making the request in the Part I application and providing a description of need and key project milestones to trigger disbursement, and the request for advanced capital would still be subject to IPA approval.
-Additionally, if an EEC is approved for advanced capital and receives an approved REC contract, that EEC will be bound by the contract terms applicable to the EEC category.344
+To mitigate this result, the IPA will permit EECs that submit project applications into the Small DG and Large DG categories during the 2022-2023 program year to apply for an advance of capital, as they would have been able to do if applying through the EEC category.
+Since Group B still had open capacity at the time of filing the proposed Modified Plan for Commission approval on December 2, 2022, this was only available for Group B projects after the EEC Group B capacity filled on January 23, 2023.
+Those EECs submitting project applications into the Small DG and Large DG categories would need to comply with all the requirements laid out in Section 7.4.6.1 of the 2022 Long-Term Plan pertaining to requests for advanced capital, including making the request in the Part I